Switch (card game): Irish Switch

+When a player has only one remaining card they must call it or be penalised.

 Jacks, Twos and Eights

 "Jacks Twos and Eights" (J28 for short) evolved from earlier forms of rummy with the intention of being a faster, more complex game.

 The deck

 J28 is played with a standard 52-card pack of playing cards or if there is a large number of people playing one game then two packs may be mixed together and dealt as normal.

 Dealing

 Dealership alternates from round to round (the dealer to the first round is usually determined by cutting the deck and then the lowest card deals).
 The dealer deals a seven-card hand to each player.
 After seven cards are dealt the next card is placed face up in the centre of the table, this is the "discard" pile.
 The remainder of the pack is placed face down next to the "discard" pile, and is called the "stock".
 The next non-dealing player to the right of the dealer lays the first card.